Cancellation properties for exotic $4$-dimensional positive scalar curvature metrics: Introduction

+\begin{MainThm} Let $B \stackrel{\theta}{\to} BO$ be a fibration and let $M_0$ be a closed $4$-manifold, together with a lift $\ell:M_0 \to B$ of the stabilized tangent bundle of $M_0$, and suppose that $\ell$ is $2$-connected.
 Assume furthermore that the cobordism class $[M_0] \in \Omega_4^\theta$ contains a representative $[M_1]$ which has a psc metric.
 Then \begin{enumerate} \item For sufficiently large $k$, $M_0 \sharp k (S^2 \times S^2)$ has a psc metric (handle stabilization). \item If $N$ is a closed manifold of positive dimension, then $M_0 \times N$ as a psc metric (product stabilization). \end{enumerate} \end{MainThm}

 This result is certainly known and a rather easy consequence of the Gromov--Lawson surgery theorem.
 We give the proof in \S \ref{sec:existence}.
 If $M_0$ had dimension $\geq 5$, the conclusion that $M_0$ has a psc metric is valid without stabilization, by \cite[Theorem 1.5]{EbertFrenck}.
 The latter conclusion fails in dimension $4$: